JasonSun623/se-lab/README.md

 `rosrun half_circle_detection half_circle_detection_node`
 `rosrun random_walk_strategy random_walk_strategy_node`

+Alternatively to the lab_simulator you can run the following command:
+`roslaunch movement movementSimulator.launch`

 If ROS tells you that no package with the name "lab_simulator" exists, you may have forgotten to source your workspace.
 Fix it by:

 `source /home/robotics/ros_ws/devel/setup.bash`